 - Itemization of all services the independent contractor will perform

 - Independent contractor’s rate and method of compensation

 - Date by which payment must be made

 Moving in on paid parental leave

 The U.S. remains one of the few industrialized countries to guarantee workers paid family leave.
-Despite the lack of a federal law, there is a growing trend to provide this benefit on a state, city, and even company level.
+Despite the lack of federal law, there is a growing trend to provide this benefit in a state, city, and even company level.
 In April, San Francisco became the first city to establish a paid parental leave.
 It joins four states (New York, California, New Jersey, and Rhode Island) have passed paid family leave laws, and there are ongoing efforts in a number of other states.
-This article provides more details on current state programs and initiatives under way for paid family leave.
+This article provides more details on current state programs and initiatives underway for paid family leave.